FeaturedSEO Research

 • Can a crawler understand which page is the best answer for each narrow topic?

-Internal linking is not just an SEO housekeeping task anymore.
-It is how you tell a retrieval system where supporting evidence lives.
+Internal linking is not an SEO housekeeping task anymore.
+It's how you tell a retrieval system where supporting evidence lives.

 7. People-first usefulness

-This is the boring answer that keeps being the right answer.
+The boring answer is still the right answer.

-Google's people-first content guidance is still the cleanest filter for AI visibility work.
-If the page exists mainly to harvest search demand without adding real value, it may still get indexed, but it is a weaker candidate for citation and support.
+Google's people-first content guidance remains the cleanest filter for AI visibility work.
+If a page exists mainly to harvest search demand without adding real value, it may still get indexed, but it's a weak candidate for citation and support.
 See Creating helpful, reliable, people-first content and the SEO Starter Guide.

 Check: